opencog/atomese-simd/Design.md

 `AnchorNode`.)

 This makes processing with FilterNodes resemble an electronics circuit diagram.
-Each "dot" in the cirucit is some Atom-with-Key location, that must be explicitly specified.
+Each "dot" in the circuit is some Atom-with-Key location, that must be explicitly specified.
 Each circuit element, spanning two or more dots, is a `FilterLink` + `RuleLink` combo.
 The connection to a "dot" is done with a `ValueOfLink` that explicitly names the dot.